 When the butter is melted and bubbling, add the onion, celery, carrot, and apple.
 Sauté until the onions are translucent, about five minutes.

-Pour in the broth and let it come to a simmer.
+Pour in the broth, and let it come to a simmer.

-4 Scoop the squash from the skin and add it back to the pot: While you're waiting for the broth to come up to a simmer, use a big spoon to scoop the squash from the outer skin.
+While you're waiting for the broth to come up to a simmer, use a big spoon to scoop the squash from the outer skin.
 Add the squash to the pot (it's ok if the broth isn't simmering quite yet).

 Let the soup simmer until the apples and other vegetables are soft, 5 to 7 minutes or so.

 Use an immersion blender or a traditional blender to process the soup until it is smooth.
 (If using a traditional blender, puree in batches with the top slightly loosened.
 Use a dishtowel to hold down the lid while blending.)